Professor and Stephen Jarislowsky Chair

 Honours and Awards

-- Lasting Contribution Award, American Political Science Association (Law & Courts Section), for The Struggle for Constitutional Power: Law, Politics, and Economic Development in Egypt.
+- Lasting Contribution Award, American Political Science Association (Law & Courts Section), for The Struggle for Constitutional Power (Cambridge University Press, 2007).

 - Shortlisted, Hart/Socio-Legal Studies Association Book Prize for Constituting Religion: Islam, Liberal Rights, and the Malaysian State (Cambridge University Press, 2018).

-- Best Journal Article Award, American Political Science Association (Law & Courts Section), for “Islamic Law, Women’s Rights, and Popular Legal Consciousness in Malaysia,” Law & Social Inquiry, vol. 38 (2013) 168-188.
+- Journal Article Award, American Political Science Association (Law & Courts Section), for “Islamic Law, Women’s Rights, and Popular Legal Consciousness in Malaysia,” Law & Social Inquiry, vol. 38 (2013) 168-188.

 - Edward S. Corwin Award for the best dissertation in the field of public law, American Political Science Association.